sjoerdly/blog/_posts/2018-10-07-simplifying-capex-opex-in-scrum.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>In short: CapEx is all development (innovation) work.
 OpEx is all 'preliminary' work, and all maintenance.
-So a super simplified way to track/account these is to budget all Product Owner activities as OpEx and all Development Team activities as CapEx. </p>
+So a super simplified way to track/account these is to budget all Product Owner activities as OpEx and all Development Team activities as CapEx.
+For a deeper dive and detailed background, also see the <a href="https://www.scaledagileframework.com/capex-and-opex/">extensive SAFe CapEx/OpEx article</a> [2].<br/></p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->